Learn You a Postgres for Great Good!

 3. **How queries are planned and executed** — the optimizer, scan types, join strategies, and how to read `EXPLAIN` output (Chapter 4)

-4. **How data survives crashes** — the Write-Ahead Log, transactions, isolation levels, and the subtle horror of XID wraparound (Chapter 5)
+4. **How data survives crashes** — the Write-Ahead Log, transactions, isolation levels, and the mechanics of XID wraparound (Chapter 5)

 5. **How Postgres manages resources** — shared buffers, work memory, autovacuum, and why bloat happens (Chapter 6)